 Cartier – Panther – From wax model to reality

-What are the professions of Jewellery ?
+What are the professions in jewelry design?

 Van Cleef & Arpels – Polishing

 Van Cleef & Arpels – Diamond cutter

 I am not myself Jewellery designer, but I work with them.
 This is where all begin.
 It’s an essential step of Fine Jewellery.
 The designer has the responsibility of bringing his own universe on his creation and make sure the client will be hooked.

 Besides creation, he follows every step of the making process.
 He needs to be creative while making sure to be technically feasible.